 Once a dependent reaches the age of 26 or marries, that dependent is no longer eligible to participate under the combined membership.
 A dependent who wishes to continue participating as a member with Zion Health may complete an enrollment form.
 Any medical needs that occur between the time when a child leaves their parent’s membership and enrolls in their own are not shareable.
 If a dependent ages-out of their Zion Health membership but chooses to re-enroll at a later date, they will be subject to the limitations associated with pre-existing conditions.

 Newborns who are not born as part of a shareable maternity need must be enrolled manually in a Zion Health membership.
-The newborn’s membership will begin on the date of enrollment.
+The newborn’s membership will begin on the date of enrollment but can be no sooner than seven days after delivery.
 Any genetic conditions or complications for newborns not born as part of a shareable maternity need are considered pre-existing and subject to the same limitations as defined in the section “Medical Conditions Existing Prior to Membership.”

 Zion Health regards adopted children the same as biological children regarding membership.
 Any physical conditions of which the adoptive parents are aware prior to the legal adoption of the child are considered pre-existing conditions and are subject to the sharing limitations and phase-in period outlined in the Member Guidelines.